manosbatsis/vaultaire/README.md

 ## Sample Projects

-1. For simple examples, checkout the vaultaire-example-contract and vaultaire-example-workflow modules in Vaultaire's [repository] on Github(https://github.com/manosbatsis/vaultaire).
+1. For simple examples, checkout the vaultaire-example-contract and vaultaire-example-workflow modules in Vaultaire's [repository](https://github.com/manosbatsis/vaultaire) on Github.
 2. For an extensive Cordapp example including a Spring Boot client checkout the [corbeans-yo-cordapp](https://github.com/manosbatsis/corbeans-yo-cordapp) repository.